gnzsnz/ib-gateway-docker/template_README.md

 ```

+In "dicussions" section you will find full examples for [ibgateway](https://github.com/gnzsnz/ib-gateway-docker/discussions/103) and [tws-rdesktop](https://github.com/gnzsnz/ib-gateway-docker/discussions/105)

 ## Troubleshooting socat and ssh

 In case you experience problems with the API connection, you can restart the `socat` process